-Certificates: After the class, all certificates and mark sheets will be returned to the Front Desk for you to collect on your way out.
+Where Do I Collect My Certificate and Mark Sheet?
+After the class, all certificates and mark sheets will be returned to the Collection Desk next to the Welcome Desk in the Atrium for you to collect on your way out.
 Please ensure that you only take your own mark sheet and certificate.
 Please check carefully before leaving the building as we do not have duplicates of these items.

 Level of Playing: Students should aim to enter for a level at which they are currently playing, not a level at which they have already achieved or surpassed.
 For example, graded students would not be suitable for the very first Set Pieces classes that are aimed at very new learners that have not reached Prep Test level.

 Absence: If you cannot attend, we do not refund your fees or transfer your entry fee to next year’s competition.
 We will not delay the class to wait for your arrival.